Evolutional Tendencies of Occidental Theatre within Modern Culture.

 Successful completion of the Bachelor's exam (for directors and dramaturgists); for actors the advanced tests.

 The Development Tendencies of Western Theatre in Modern Culture course is developed from topic series of individual studies for the state exam.
-The beginning material is primarily video recordings of foreign stagings supplemented with corresponding theory-critical texts.
+The beginning material is primarily video recordings of foreign stagings supplemented with corresponding theoretical and critical texts.
 (3.r.
 H +1.mgr.r.
 R and D + 4. r.
 S)

 „To apply critical thinking on the phenomenon of modern theatre“